fpereiro/proof/notes.md

 Interdependencies:
    - 3arg e is called by 2arg e, 3arg ce and 5arg cpe.
-   - 2arg e and 1arg e are not called by other functions.
+   - 2arg e and 1arg e are not called by other functions (presumably they have been defined to be used later in the proof).
    - 3arg e1 is for internal use of 3arg e, and 1arg e1 is for internal use of 1arg e.

-1arg e:
-   1) go to the leftmost of the tape
-   2) go right, erasing all E-squares from left to right
-   3) until it finds the first blank E-square.

 3arg e:
    1) go to the leftmost of the tape